andyschott/Destiny2/README.md

 # Usage

+This can be added to your project via [Nuget](https://www.nuget.org/packages/Destiny2/).

 In order to make use of this you will need to your application with Bungie.
 This is done at the [Bungie.net Application Portal](https://www.bungie.net/en/Application).

 To inject all services into the standard dependency injection container, call `services.AddDestiny2()`.
 This adds the following services: